 Saulsberry, Guy Otha(born: 1899 - died: 1978)

-Dr. Saulsberry opened his practice in Detroit, Michigan.
-When he was not admitted to the staff of Woman's Hospital, he founded the Kirwood General Hospital (1943-1974), located at 301 East Kirby.
+Dr. Saulsberry opened his practice in Detroit, MI.
+When he was not admitted to the staff of Woman's Hospital, he founded the *Kirwood General Hospital (1943-1974), located at 301 East Kirby.
 The facility was later moved to W. Davison and Petosky; the city wanted the original hospital site for the building of the Detroit Center of Creative Studies.
 Kirwood was the last Black hospital to close in Detroit.
-Guy O. Saulsberry was named "Physician of the Year" in 1968, and "General Practitioner of the Year" in 1973.
-For more see Guy O. Saulsberry archival file at the University of Michigan Library; and p.
-99 of Searching for the roots, grafting the branches: the Saulsbury [sic] family of Kentucky, a black history of roots lost in slavery, by C. S. Johnson.